SallaApp/passport-strategy/README.md

 ### Security

-If you discover any security related issues, please email security@salla.sa instead of using the issue tracker.
+If you discover any securitysrelated issues, please email security@salla.sa instead of using the issue tracker.

 ## Credits